 The Jacob Burns Mysteries

-These novels are different in tone from the thrillers like The Necklace that I’m writing now; they’re small-town cozies.
+These novels are different in tone from the thrillers like The Necklace and Killer Story that I’m writing now; they’re small-town cozies.
 But equally fabulous!

 “Witten delights with his charming characters, especially Burns himself.” – Publishers Weekly